comet-ml/opik/apps/opik-documentation/documentation/docs/evaluation/metrics/custom_metric.md

 from opik.evaluation.models import litellm_chat_model
-from pydantic import BaseModel import json
+from pydantic import BaseModel import json from typing import Any

 class LLMJudgeMetric(base_metric.BaseMetric):
     def __init__(self, name: str = "Factuality check", model_name: str = "gpt-4o"):
         self.name = name
         self.llm_client = litellm_chat_model.LiteLLMChatModel(model_name=model_name)
         self.prompt_template = """
         You are an impartial judge evaluating the following claim for factual accuracy.
 Analyze it carefully and respond with a number between 0 and 1: 1 if completely accurate, 0.5 if mixed accuracy, or 0 if inaccurate.
 Then provide one brief sentence explaining your ruling.
 The format of the your response should be:

         {
             "score": <score between 0 and 1>,